 PULLED PORK SANDWICHES

-It's always hard to describe a recipe that takes hours to make as super easy.
+It's always hard to describe a recipe that takes hours to make as one that is super easy.
 But this is one of them.
-While the pork takes hours of marinading in a dry rub, and lots of cooking time, the prep is a quick 10 minutes.
+While the pork takes hours of marinating in a dry rub, and lots of cooking time, the prep that you're doing is a quick, around 10 minutes.
 The rest of the time, the pork is doing the work all on its own.
-Adding Maple dark balsamic to your favourite on-hand BBQ sauce is a sweet gourmet upgrade that just adds to this fun-filled messy backyard feast, one that serves an overflow of friends and family.
+We've splashed our Maple dark balsamic into on-hand BBQ sauce for a sweet gourmet upgrade that just adds to this fun-filled messy backyard feast, one that serves an overflow of friends and family.
+We thank NYTimes Cooking for the inspiration.

 INGREDIENTS: